Department of Materials Science and Engineering

 - Following a period in which all attendees may ask questions of any nature relevant to the thesis, the meeting will be limited to the student, thesis advisor and Committee members during which time additional questions of a more comprehensive nature may be asked.

-- The Committee will vote to accept or reject the thesis document.
+- The Committee will vote to accept or reject the PhD thesis document.
 Tentative approval of the thesis document may be given if revisions are required.
 These revisions may include changes in grammatical, organizational and/or scientific content and conclusions, generally requiring as few as one to two days to complete.
-The student should not expect to obtain immediate acceptance of the thesis, solely because a thesis defense has been given.
+The student should not expect to obtain immediate acceptance of the thesis solely because a Thesis Defense has been conducted.
 In a more serious situation, substantial revisions involving additional laboratory work or computations, for example, may be involved.
 The need for substantial additional work or revision is often a consequence of insufficient interaction between the student and Committee members prior to the thesis defense.

 - The Committee has the authority and responsibility to request confirmation and inspection of all revisions to the thesis, especially if substantial revisions are required.
-In the event that the requested revisions are minor, the Committee also may elect to have the thesis advisor act on their behalf in reviewing the changes to the thesis.
-A unanimous vote of the Committee is required for all actions, since all Committee members are ultimately asked to sign the thesis and thereby signify their acceptance.
+In the event that the requested revisions are minor, the Committee may elect to have the thesis advisor act on their behalf in reviewing and approving the changes to the thesis.
+A unanimous vote of the Committee is required for all actions, including signing the thesis by the individual members.

 - In the unlikely event that the Committee is unable to reach a unanimous decision regarding acceptance of the thesis, after revisions, the Committee shall meet with the Department Head and an ad-hoc committee of department faculty assigned by the Departmental Head to resolve the issues involved.
 If a resolution cannot be obtained, the final authority for adjudicating the disputed actions rests with the Departmental Head, who may, for example, elect to replace a Committee member.